Skip to content.

 Menu.
 Open and close this menu with the ENTER key.

-Everything we do is focussed on removing unnecessary barriers and deep-rooted inequalities disabled people experience in sport and activity.
-As the leading voice for disabled people in sport and activity, we will not rest until every disabled person can experience the physical and mental health and social benefits that being active provides.
+Everything we do is focussed on removing unnecessary barriers and deep-rooted inequalities disabled people experience.
+We will not rest until every disabled person feels they belong in sports and activities and can experience the physical and mental health and social benefits that being active provides.

 Our latest insight